The Annual Reports

 LTO

 ) up until 15 July.
-The closure of Unit 2 brings to an end electricity generation at Taiwan’s first nuclear power plant, following the closure of (...)
+The closure of Unit 2 brings to an end electricity generation at Taiwan’s first nuclear power plant, following the (...)

 1 July 2019